vinceimbat/vinceimbat/content/Is visual voice simply choice of subject and environment?.md

 This seems to be what Sean Tucker is suggesting in his video referenced below.

-I personally think, though, that [[Photographic vision must arise from life vision]].
+I personally think, though, that [[photographic vision must arise from life vision]].
 We have to start with why.
 Philosophy should inspire my photography.

 # References